 We strive to provide opportunities for pupils at both elite and participatory levels.
 We offer an element of choice in the games programme that gets wider as pupils progress through the school.
 We do however try to channel pupils towards the major games in order to maintain our competitive fixture lists.
 Many of our pupils go on to represent their county, their region and even their country.
 At present we have national representatives in Fencing, Hockey, Rugby, Shooting and Table Tennis.

 We believe in having a strong coaching structure across the board and particularly try to invest in the lower years of the school to build for the future.
-We are very fortunate to have the likes of Jennifer Wilson, current South African international hockey player and double Olympian, and Mark Ealham, former England international cricket player.
+We are very fortunate to have the likes of Jennifer Wilson, former South African international hockey player and double Olympian, and Mark Ealham, former England international cricket player.
 Many of the sports staff are qualified coaches, and we employ a number of sports graduates to add their expertise in specific areas.

 Sports facilities are excellent, both at the Recreation Centre (Blore’s) and the playing fields (Birley’s), so it is not difficult to see how our pupils have the opportunity to flourish in whatever sport they choose.